ds300/derivablejs/README.md

 *DISCLAIMER: At the time of writing, these comparisons are valid to the best of my knowledge.
 If you use or maintain one of the mentioned libraries and discover that this section is out of date or full of lies at conception, please let me know and I'll edit or annotate where appropriate.*

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock, but with *eager* change propagation.
 It provides transactions and has a good consistency story.
 The major downside is that the eagerness means it requires manual memory management.
-It also exclusively uses funky macro juju to infer the structure of derivation graphs.
+It also exclusively uses macrology to infer the structure of derivation graphs.
 This means graphs can only be composed lexically, i.e. at compile time.
 A simple, if utterly contrived, example of why this is a downside:

 ```clojure
 (ns test